High Availability for Slave Shards

 - Node:2 fails and the slave shard on node:3 is promoted to master.

-- Node:3 fails and the master shard is no longer replicated.
+- Node:3 fails and the master shard is no longer replicated to the slave shard on the failed node.

-If slave HA is enabled, a new slave shard is created on an available node that does not hold the master shard.
+If slave HA is enabled, a new slave shard is created on an available node.

 The data from the master shard is replicated to the new slave shard.